 I provide student voice on the following committees: Ethical Behaviour Committee, Equity Advisory Committee, Otago Chaplaincy Trust Board, Student Health Clinical Governance Board and the Tertiary Chaplaincy Consultancy Board.
 I have also put my name forward as a representative on the Hocken Collectives Committee, but have not yet been contacted about this.
-I have also been in touch with representatives from TiB, SSD and Know Your Stuff to discuss how I can provide student or OUSA perspective in relevant matters.
+I have also been in touch with representatives from TiB, SSD, HOTYF, WellSouth, UniQ and Know Your Stuff to discuss how I can provide student or OUSA perspective in relevant matters.
+I have also signed up to the selection committee for a UoO fellowship to provide a student perspective.